Knowledge Activation: AI Skills as the Institutional Knowledge Primitive for Agentic Software Development: Introduction

 Polanyi's foundational distinction between tacit and explicit knowledge~\cite{polanyi1966} frames the underlying cause: much of what makes an enterprise developer effective is tacit, embedded in practices and judgment rather than documented in any retrievable artifact.
 Nonaka and Takeuchi's knowledge creation theory~\cite{nonaka1995} further emphasizes that organizational knowledge exists in a dynamic cycle between tacit and explicit forms, and that the value of knowledge management lies in enabling the conversion between these states.
 Alavi and Leidner's comprehensive review of knowledge management systems~\cite{alavi2001} established that the central challenge is not the storage of knowledge but its transfer and application---the very problem that both new engineers and AI agents face, at human and machine scale respectively.

 This transfer problem manifests in AI agents as what this paper terms the \emph{Institutional Impedance Mismatch}: the structural disconnect between a knowledge consumer's existing knowledge and the specific institutional patterns of the organization it serves.
+From the deployment side, we refer to this same dynamic as the \emph{last-mile problem of agentic software development}: foundation models arrive at the enterprise boundary having mastered the general case---public APIs, open-source idioms, canonical patterns, broadly documented frameworks---but with no exposure to the institutional patterns and architecture of any specific organization, and no amount of additional pretraining on public corpora will close a gap that is by definition organization-private.
+The two terms describe the same phenomenon from different angles---the former emphasizing the structural mismatch a knowledge consumer encounters, the latter the delivery gap a practitioner must close---and we use them interchangeably in what follows.
 When an agent encounters an enterprise task, it attempts to act on the basis of its generic training knowledge---but this knowledge does not encode the organization's particular naming conventions, architectural guardrails, deployment constraints, or compliance requirements.
 The agent's initial attempt violates an organization-specific convention; the user corrects the error; the agent adjusts but encounters another unknown constraint; a further correction follows.
 Each iteration consumes context tokens with failed attempts, error descriptions, and correction instructions.
 Recent empirical research has identified this progressive accumulation of irrelevant and redundant content as \emph{context rot}---the measurable degradation of LLM performance as the context window fills~\cite{chromaresearch2025contextrot}.
 The Institutional Impedance Mismatch thus drives a failure cascade that systematically erodes the agent's effective reasoning capacity through mismatch-induced context rot.
 Section~\ref{sec:context-window-economy} formalizes this dynamic as the \emph{productivity paradox} and identifies its sociotechnical consequences, including what this paper terms the \emph{institutional knowledge tax}---the disproportionate overhead imposed on senior engineers who must manually supply the organizational context that agents cannot infer.
 The parallel to human onboarding is structural, not metaphorical: a new engineer entering an unfamiliar codebase undergoes the same cycle---guessing at conventions, violating unstated norms, consuming senior engineers' time with corrections---over weeks and months rather than context window turns~\cite{carlile2004transferring}.
 Knowledge Activation addresses the paradox for both classes of knowledge consumer by closing the impedance mismatch at the point of knowledge architecture rather than relying on runtime correction.